MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/learn/ps101/04-pipelines.md

 (`[`), braces (`{`), and parenthesis (`(`).
 Others that aren't so common include the semicolon (`;`), equals sign (`=`), and both opening single and double quotes (`'`,`"`).

-Using the backtick (`` ` '') or grave accent character as a line continuation character is a controversial topic.
+Using the backtick (`` ` ``) or grave accent character as a line continuation character is a controversial topic.
 My recommendation is to try to avoid it if at all possible.
-I see often PowerShell commands written using a backtick immediately after a natural line break character.
+I often see PowerShell commands written using a backtick immediately after a natural line break character.
 There's no reason for it to be there.